-In view of the implementation of the 2017 Brigada Eskwela, this School Safety and Preparedness Guide intends to raise awareness and provide guidance to schools and education partners in ensuring safety and preparedness of our students and personnel before, during and after emergencies.
-Enumerated below is a minimum list of activities that could contribute to a safer school.
-Principals need to identify what are most appropriate and important for their schools.
-School heads may also identify other measures that may add-up to this list.
+In view of the implementation of the 2018 Brigada Eskwela, this School Safety and Preparedness Guide intends to raise awareness and provide guidance to schools and education partners in ensuring safety and preparedness of our students and personnel before, during and after emergencies.
+Enumerated below is a minimum list of activities that may contribute to a safer school.
+School Principals need to identify what are most appropriate and important for their schools.
+School Heads may also identify other measures that may add-up to this list.

 Table of Contents

 2018 Brigada Eskwela School Safety and Preparedness Guide

 I. SAFE LEARNING FACILITIES

 - Facilitate the assessment of school electrical system to make necessary repairs and/or upgrades to prevent fire incident.